FlatlinerDOA/Nensor/README.md

 ## Why would anyone do this?

 1. To learn more about the logic and math behind libraries Numpy and Tensorflow.
-2. To experiment with new .NET 7.0 generic math.
+2. To experiment with .NET generic math.
 3. To see how far .NET performance can be pushed.

 ## Status